gibbok/demo-du/README.md

 Work with front and back-end developers to understand if this feature is doable with the current infrastructure, gathering, implementation (time: hard to estimate 2 weeks).

 - *Open Tasks table*.
-Work with front-end and community team (time: 1 week, plus some time for A/B tests).
+Work with front-end and community teams (time: 1 week, plus some time for A/B tests).

 I hope to make one of these contributions reality soon!

 Thanks for your time.